William D. Mulholland: Career

 Whilst a student at Harvard Business School, Mulholland met Henry Sturgis Morgan, the grandson of J. Pierpont Morgan.
 The meeting led to an invitation to join the Morgan Stanley firm.
 Mulholland began his career in 1952 as a staff member of Morgan Stanley in New York.
 In 1962, he was made a partner in the firm.
 Beginning in 1958, Mulholland had worked with the British Newfoundland Corporation (Brinco), and was involved in the financing of the Twin Falls Generating Station.
 As part of his work with the company, he was elected a director both of Brinco and its subsidiary, the Churchill Falls (Labrador) Corporation Limited.
-Mulholland was principally responsible for Brinco's issue of USD 500 million in bonds to finance the construction of the Churchill Falls Generating Station.
+Mulholland was principally responsible for Brinco's issue of US$500 million in bonds to finance the construction of the Churchill Falls Generating Station.
 During the 1960s the Mulhollands lived on Tower Hill Road in the prestigious village of Tuxedo Park.

 In 1968, the Hudson Institute, of which Mulholland was a trustee, sent him to Vietnam to tour the country for two weeks and evaluate the prospect of raising a similar force to the one he had established in Vietnam in 1945.

 On November 11, 1969, Brinco's de Havilland DH-125 crashed while attempting to land in Labrador City, killing six of the company's executives, including president Donald J. McParland and vice-president of finance Eric G. Lambert.
 Due to his close association with the company over the preceding decade, in December 1969 Brinco's board appointed Mulholland as president, effective January 1, 1970.
 Before Christmas 1969, the Mulhollands relocated to Montreal, where Brinco was headquartered.
 The family acquired the Ross Huntington McMaster House at 1296 Redpath Crescent.